NadzeyaShpakouskaya/100DaysOfSwiftUI/SnowSeeker/README.md

-## Hot Prospects
+## Snow Seeker

-The app shows list of ski resorts.
+The app shows the list of ski resorts.
 Adopted for iPad and big iPhone screens in landscape mode.
 This project is a part of [100 Days of SwiftUI course.](https://www.hackingwithswift.com/100/swiftui)